Wellington Writers Walk

-The Wellington Writers Walk is made up of a series of 23 quotations from New Zealand writers, including poets, novelists, and playwrights.
-The quotations are placed along the Wellington waterfront, from Kumutoto stream to Oriental Bay, in the form of contemporary concrete plaques or inlaid metal text on wooden 'benchmarks'.
-They were designed by Catherine Griffiths and Fiona Christeller and installed to honour and celebrate the lives and works of these well-known writers, all of whom had (or have) some connection to Wellington.
+The Wellington Writers Walk is made up of a series of 24 quotations from New Zealand writers, including poets, novelists, and playwrights.
+The quotations are placed along the Wellington waterfront, from Kumutoto Stream to Oriental Bay, and were installed to honour and celebrate the lives and works of the writers, all of whom had (or have) some connection to Wellington.
+The sculptures take several different forms: contemporary concrete plaques, designed by Catherine Griffiths; inlaid metal text on wooden 'benchmarks', designed by Fiona Christeller, and the most recent sculpture, with a backlit metal plaque sitting on a patterned concrete cylindrical base, designed by David Hakaraia.

 History

 The Wellington Writers Walk began as a project of the Wellington Branch of the New Zealand Society of Authors (PEN NZ Inc.) Te Puni Kaituhi o Aotearoa under the inaugural committee of Eirlys Hunter (convenor), Robin Fleming, Dame Fiona Kidman, Barbara Murison, Ann Packer, Susan Pearce, Judy Siers and Joy Tonks.
 The committee later comprised Rosemary Wildblood (convenor), Robyn Cooper, Sarah Gaitanos, Michael Keith and Barbara Murison.

 The first series of 11 concrete plaques were designed by internationally renowned typographer Catherine Griffiths, with each plaque having an individual sponsor.
 The Writers Walk was opened during New Zealand Post Writers and Readers Week, part of the International Festival of the Arts, on 11 March 2002.
 Stage Two of the Walk was launched on 8 May 2004.
 Catherine Griffiths was awarded the Terry Stringer Award at the BEST Design Awards in 2002 for her work on the sculptures.

 The quotations for Jack Lasenby, Joy Cowley, James McNeish and Elizabeth Knox were unveiled by the then patron, Governor-General Sir Jerry Mateparae, in a ceremony on the waterfront on 20 March 2013.
 These were designed by award-winning Wellington architect Fiona Christeller.

+The most recent sculpture, and the first in te reo Māori, was unveiled on 25 June 2026.
+It features the text “He Karakia mō Puanga mā Matariki”, composed by Ben Ngaia (Te Āti Awa), and was designed by David Hakaraia (Ngāpuhi, Ngāti Paoa) with landscape design by Tama Whiting (Te Whānau-ā-Apanui).

 The Writers Walk attracts a lot of attention from locals as well as visitors, tourists, bloggers and photographers, and is also a popular expedition for school groups.

 Past Patrons of the Wellington Writers Walk have included Dame Silvia Cartwright, Sir Anand Satyanand, Sir Jerry Mateparae and Lady Janine Mateparae and Dame Patsy Reddy.